 Noteworthy Freshmen: In-state products Joshua Sales and Vinny Fiacable are a pair of three-stars that project to be long-term contributors at IU, and eventual starters.

 DEFENSIVE LINE: No group made a bigger jump in 2020 than the defensive line.
 Under the direction of first-year coach Kevin Peoples, IU was stout up front all year.
 Big losses mean development will be needed to maintain the new standard, but the Hoosiers return a lot of experience in 2021.

 Leaving: Jerome Johnson (NFL Draft), Jovan Swann (NFL Draft), Tramar Reece (transfer), Jalen Mayala (transfer), Jeramy Passmore (transfer), Damarjhe Lewis (transfer)

-Key Returning: Michael Ziemba (senior), Demarcus Elliott (junior), James Head (junior), Alfred Bryant (redshirt junior), Jonathan King (redshirt sophomore), Sio Nofoagatoto’a (sophomore), Shamar Jones, (redshirt sophomore), Beau Robbins (redshirt freshman), C.J.
-Person (redshirt freshman), Antoine Whitner (redshirt freshman), Damarjhe Lewis (freshman).
+Key Returning: Michael Ziemba (senior), Demarcus Elliott (junior), James Head (junior), Alfred Bryant (redshirt junior), Jonathan King (redshirt sophomore), Sio Nofoagatoto’a (sophomore), Shamar Jones, (redshirt sophomore), Gavin McCabe (redshirt sophomore), Beau Robbins (redshirt freshman), C.J.
+Person (redshirt freshman), Antoine Whitner (redshirt freshman), Caleb Murphy (freshman).

 Noteworthy freshman: In-state defensive end Cooper Jones is a top-500 recruit who appears likely to crack the rotation as an underclassman.